OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/service-fabric/service-fabric-testability-scenarios.md

         // Pause between concurrent actions for a random duration bound by this value.
         // scenarioParameters.WaitTimeBetweenFaults = TimeSpan.FromSeconds(10);

-        // Create the scenario class and execute it asynchronously.
+        // Create hello scenario class and execute it asynchronously.
         ChaosTestScenario chaosScenario = new ChaosTestScenario(fabricClient, scenarioParameters);

         try